Shaaali/identity-apps/docs/guides/users/README.md

 ### Administrator

-An administrator is a user who can manage the organization and has access to the organization’s administrative operations.
+An administrator can manage the organization and has access to the organization’s administrative operations.
 An administrator can be invited to the organization and assigned with the Administrator <a :href="$withBase('/references/user-management/user-roles/')">user role</a>.

 Refer <a :href="$withBase('/guides/users/manage-collaborators/')">Managing administrators</a> for more information.